adriaan-vd-graaf/genome_integration/README.md

 3. `calibrated_p_value` the p value after calibration

-## Example Simulation of causal phenotypes.
+## Example simulation of causal phenotypes

 This section gives an example on how to simulate phenotypes that are causal from a single locus.
 In our manuscript this was used  so that we were able to benchmark MR-link and other widely used MR methods.